365 lines

 in the <a href="ch19-03-advanced-traits.html#advanced-traits">“Advanced Traits”</a><!-- ignore --> section because

 there are multiple functions available named <code>to_string</code>.
-Here, were using the
+Here, we’re using the

 <code>to_string</code> function defined in the <code>ToString</code> trait, which the standard